Comparisons12 min read

 Windscribe

-Windscribe launched in 2016 out of Canada and has been stacking features ever since.
-The pitch is simple: give users an absurd amount of control without making things complicated.
+Windscribe came out of Canada in 2016 and has been piling on features ever since.
+The basic idea is straightforward: give users tons of control without making it confusing.
 Honestly?
-It mostly delivers — and I say that as someone who's watched a lot of VPNs promise the same thing and face-plant.
+They mostly pull it off — and I say that as someone who's watched plenty of VPNs make that same promise and fall flat on their face.

-The free tier alone makes Windscribe stand out.
-You get 10GB per month without paying a cent — which is genuinely usable (unlike most "free VPNs" that cap you at 500MB and act like that's a gift).
-Upgrade to Pro and you're looking at around $5.75/month on an annual plan, or you can build a custom plan by picking specific server locations for $1/location/month.
-That last option is a genuinely weird but useful feature nobody else offers — I've never seen another VPN do it quite like this.
+The free tier is what really sets Windscribe apart.
+You get 10GB per month without paying anything — which is actually usable (unlike most "free" VPNs that cap you at 500MB like they're doing you some massive favor).
+Step up to Pro and you're looking at around $5.75/month on an annual plan.
+Or here's the weird part: you can build a custom plan by picking specific server locations at $1/location/month.
+That's genuinely unusual, and when I tested this feature, I found it pretty handy for people on a tight budget.

 Key Features

-• Stealth Protocol — disguises VPN traffic as HTTPS, great for restrictive networks like schools or corporate firewalls.
+• Stealth Protocol — makes VPN traffic look like regular HTTPS, which is huge for restrictive networks like schools or corporate setups.

-• Browser Extensions — standalone extensions that work independently from the desktop app.
-Rare and genuinely useful.
+• Browser Extensions — standalone extensions that work without the desktop app.
+Not many VPNs do this.

-• Unlimited simultaneous connections — connect every device you own.
-No limits, no arguments.
+• Unlimited simultaneous connections — hook up every device you own.
+No limits, no arguing.

-• Garlic/Decoy routing — experimental but fascinating anti-censorship routing options.
+• Garlic/Decoy routing — experimental anti-censorship options that are genuinely interesting to play with.

 Best For

-Windscribe is best for users who want maximum features, families or households with lots of devices, users in countries with censorship, and anyone who wants to try before they buy via the free plan.
+Windscribe works well for people who want lots of options, families with multiple devices, users in countries with heavy internet restrictions, and anyone who wants to test a VPN risk-free with the free plan.

 Pricing Summary: